-Ballina Salmon Weir Guided Tour – Friday April 28
+Ballina Salmon Weir Guided Tours – Friday April 28

 A Partnership with Inland Fisheries Ireland